Students are enrolled in University of Lynchburg for the full academic session. However, tuition will be billed on a semester basis.

-If a student withdraws or is separated from the University for any reason other than a disability once the semester has started, a credit for fees charged (tuition, room and board) is given on the following basis:
+If a student withdraws or is separated from the University for any reason other than a disability, a credit for fees charged (tuition, room and board) is given on the following basis:

 For a medical withdrawal in which the student is disabled for the remainder of the semester as certified by a legally qualified physician, a credit is given for the prorated (unused) portion of semester fees (prorated).